ecastillot/DeepML/README.md

 # DeepML
-Deep Learning for Local Magnitude
+Deep Learning for Earthquake detection and Magnitude Estimation